-The major areas of study are art and art history, chemistry, communication studies, economics, English language and literature, geosciences, history, mathematics and statistics, philosophy, physics, political science, psychology, sociology and theatre.
+The major areas of study are architecture, urban planning and design, art and art history, chemistry, communication studies, economics, English language and literature, foreign language and literature, geosciences, history, mathematics and statistics, philosophy, physics, political science, psychology, sociology, criminal justice and criminology, and theatre.
 Several interdisciplinary majors also are offered in such areas as Judaic studies and urban affairs.
 Graduate work at the master's level is offered in nearly all of the college's departments.
 Doctoral studies are available in psychology.
-A number of departments also participate in the interdisciplinary Ph.D. program offered through the School of Graduate Studies.
-Within Arts and Sciences, the Department of Theatre, creative writing and the UMKC Debate Squad consistently receive national attention.
-U.S. News & World Report ranks the Department of Theatre's master's of fine arts degree in drama at 21st nationwide and the Department of English's creative writing program at 83rd nationwide.
+A number of departments also participate in the Interdisciplinary Ph.D.
+Program offered through the School of Graduate Studies.
+Within Arts and Sciences, the Department of Theatre, the Mock Trial teams, creative writing and the UMKC Debate Squad consistently receive national attention.